guides8 min read

 Here is a tournament hand captured in shorthand notation:

 That captures the blind level, antes, effective stacks, hero's hole cards, every action on every street, and the result — all in under 50 words.
-It is complete enough to import into analysis software, discuss with a coach, or post in a strategy forum.
+It is complete enough to review later, reconstruct into a fuller hand history, discuss with a coach, or post in a strategy forum.

 Shorthand at the Table: Speed Tips